impromptuRong/hd_wsi/README.md

 ## Introduction
 This pipeline is designed for image patch and whole slide level nuclei detection, segmentation and TME feature extraction.
 The pipeline contains three components.

 The first component (`run_patch_inference.py`) runs a pretrained object detection/segmentation model on image patchs and outputs nuclei locations, types and masks.
+This process can be done in realtime and is integrated into our realtime deepzom server.

    Sample input patch      |    Nuclei segmentation :-------------------------:|:-------------------------:
 <img src="assets/9388_1_1.png" width="600"/>|<img src="assets/9388_1_1_pred.png" width="600"/>

 The second component (`run_wsi_inference.py`) applies a pretrained object detection/segmentation model on whole slide images and outputs nuclei locations, types and masks.
+Results can be viewed through deepzoom server.

    Sample input slide      |    Nuclei segmentation :-------------------------:|:-------------------------: